 A circumferential abdominoplasty or lower body lift is a procedure often reserved for patients who have undergone bariatric surgery and have experienced massive weight loss, and thus have a significant amount of excess skin.
 This is just one of the post-bariatric surgeries that Dr. Wallach performs for patients who have completed a weight loss journey.

 Ideally, you want to have a tummy tuck after all your pregnancies.
 I have had a few patients that went on to get pregnant successfully after a tummy tuck.

-If your BMI is over 30, you are at higher risk for complications.
+If your BMI is over 30, you are at higher risks for complications.

 Tummy tucks can improve the appearance of your abdomen.